tinted-theming/home/README.md

 ### Scheme

-A scheme is a list of 16 colors to be used as a base to build themes.
+A scheme is a list of 16 colors to be used as a base to build application specific files.
 To make base16 look consistent, each color will be used for similar purpose in different programs.
 See [Styling Guidelines](/styling.md) for more information on how each color should be used.